Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Background

-To summarize, existing LLM scheduling methods fail to attain efficient and fair scheduling at the application level, hurting the ultimate user experience.
-Our objective in this paper is thus to make up that research gap by designing a fair and also efficient scheduler specifically for LLM applications.
-On the one hand, we want to optimize application-level scheduling efficiency by reducing the average application completion time; on the other hand, we want to provide service guarantee on the worst-case service degradation any application could experience compared to the case where it is allocated an equal resource share.
+To summarize, existing LLM scheduling methods fail to attain efficient and fair scheduling at the agent level, compromising the user experience.
+Our objective is thus to make up that research gap by designing a fair and also efficient scheduler for task-parallel LLM agents.
+On the one hand, we want to optimize agent-level scheduling efficiency by reducing the average completion time; on the other hand, we want to provide service guarantee on the worst-case service degradation any agent could experience compared to the case where it is allocated an equal resource share.